JaySheth51/mern-demo/README.md

 # mern-demo
-This repository has MERN stack demo application code containing React and Node.
+This repository has MERN stack demo application code.
+I have used React and Node to build this.